rnunley/stockx_coding_challenge/readme.md

 ##True to Size Demo

 #### Quick aside.
-I would have used Docker Compose fort this project, however it requires Windows Pro and I have Home available to me at the moment.
+I would have used Docker Compose for this project, however it requires Windows Pro and I have Home available to me at the moment.
 Further, in a production service I would include unit tests with Jest and Sinon for mocking.